-By default, the Dashboard opens every time you access the Data Security module of the Forcepoint Security Manager.
+By default, the Dashboard opens every time an administrator accesses the Data Security module of the Forcepoint Security Manager.
 This page shows a comprehensive view of top Incident Risk Ranking cases, data loss prevention incidents, and discovery incidents over a specified time period.

-From the Dashboard, you can see any system health alerts and act on them quickly and easily.
-You can also view incidents by host names and policy categories so you know where your greatest risks lie.
+From the Dashboard, administrators can see any system health alerts and act on them quickly and easily.
+Administrators can also view incidents by hostname and policy category to find out where the greatest risks lie.